adedaryorh/Ecommerce_API/README.md

 To generate Swagger documentation, run the following command:

-swag init -g main.go --output docs
+swag init

 5. Run the Application

 You can run the application using the following methods:

-Using Air (Development Mode)
+Using Air (Testing Mode)

-air

 Using CompileDaemon (Development Mode)